php-dev-br/laravel-doc-pt-br/templates.md

 		<p>This is my body content.</p>
 	@stop

 Note that views which `extend` a Blade layout simply override sections from the layout.
-Content of the layout can be included in a child view using the `@@parent` directive in a section, allowing you to append to the contents of a layout section such as a sidebar or footer.
+Content of the layout can be included in a child view using the `@parent` directive in a section, allowing you to append to the contents of a layout section such as a sidebar or footer.

 Sometimes, such as when you are not sure if a section has been defined, you may wish to pass a default value to the `@yield` directive.
 You may pass the default value as the second argument:

-	@yield('section', 'Default Content')
+	@yield('section', 'Default Content');

 <a name="other-blade-control-structures"></a>
 ## Other Blade Control Structures